-Alternatively, if you wish to find an Act or other parliament-made law, visit one of the libraries listed under “Libraries”, below.
+Alternatively, if you wish to find an Act or other parliament-made law, visit one of the libraries listed under “Libraries”.

-Also, the Law Library of Victoria has produced a video on how to find current legislation; to view, visit: https://lawlibrary.vic.gov.au/legal-research/videos.
+Also, the Law Library of Victoria has produced a video on how to find current legislation; to view, visit www.lawlibrary.vic.gov.au/legal-research/videos.

 Law reports contain the more important cases decided by the courts.
 There are many different law reports, each one reporting decisions of different courts in different states and countries.
 When a reported case is referred to in this book, a traditionally accepted shorthand reference is used (e.g. Commonwealth v Anderson (1960) 105 CLR 303; ALR 354).
 This shorthand reference tells us that:

-•this case was also reported in the volume of the Australian Law Reports (ALR) for 1961 on page 354.
+• this case was reported in the 1961 volume of the Australian Law Reports (ALR) on page 354.

 For each case, most law reports contain the names of the parties to the dispute, a summary of the facts involved, a summary of the court’s decisions (called the “headnote”), the judges’ word-for-word written judgments, and the order of the court.

-If you are looking for cases on a particular topic (as opposed to a particular case) you can use the Australian Legal Monthly Digest or Australian Current Law (both are available online).
+If you are looking for cases on a particular topic (as opposed to a particular case) you can use the Australian Legal Monthly Digest or Australian Current Law (both are available online, but you may have to pay a fee).
 These books are arranged under topics and list relevant cases and where to find them.

-Most courts have websites, and you are often able to access recent decisions on these sites.
+Most courts have websites where you can access recent decisions and other useful information.
 Useful court websites include: